GIScience/gis-training-resource-center/content/Module_3/en_module_3_public_health_ex_1.md

 % Also remove the NULL values from the categorisation: DONE

 % Optionally, add DEM here and style the raster layer.
-This will be used for a overview map.
+This will be used for a overview map. -> WHAT WAS THE IDEA HERE?

 ### Task 7: Add Digital elevation model